-Canada seems to have the best of everything in life – healthcare, environment, education.
-With that, it is not surprising that it’s a magnet for international students.
-The high-quality education coupled with the warm welcome, a chance to learn about new cultures, and access to career opportunities have made many individuals opt to get their bachelor’s degree in this country.
+Canada is known for its public education system, multicultural society, varied natural environments, and wide range of study options.
+With that, it is not surprising that it is a magnet for international students.
+The high-quality education, warm welcome, chance to learn about new cultures, and access to career opportunities have made many individuals choose to earn their bachelor’s degree in this country.

 This article will discuss a few essential things you should know before applying to Canadian universities.
 Let’s take a look at them!